sommoMicc/markdown-cv/index.md

 Designing and development of a CRM for contacts and invoice managment using the same technologies

 \
-`July 2019 - December 2019`
-Review of the paper **A semi-partitioned model for Mixed Criticality Systems (Xu, Burns)**

-As an assignment for the university course _Real Time Systems_ I had to review the cited paper and to replicate some of the experiments that they presented, in order to verify if their claims were justified.

-In particular, beside the [written review](media/RTS_project.pdf), I had to measure the cost of migrating a process from a CPU to another.
-Regarding this, I implemented a simple benchmark as an overlay for _Mininmal Linux_ written in C (using Linux kernel libraries).
-The code is available on [this GitHub repository](https://github.com/sommoMicc/minimal), created starting from a fork of _Minimal Linux Live_.

-Skills acquired:

-- Understading of how migrating a process works;
-- Understading of linux scheduler C libraries.

-\
 `January 2018 - August 2020`
 **Instant Developer programmer and Artificial Intelligence Researcher** @ _Tepui s.r.l._